 Private farm camping opportunities are a great alternative to busy campgrounds — offering plenty of seclusions, along with gorgeous scenery, unique accommodations, and oftentimes fabulous food and farm products.

-If you’re looking for something different to do this weekend, I highly recommend these beautiful and unique Vermont campsites and cabins.
+If you’re looking for something different to do this weekend, I highly recommend these beautiful and unique Vermont campsites, cabins, and glamping properties.

 Support the local farm economy and try farm camping in Vermont.
 I promise you won’t regret it!